PattMayne/infinite-maze-contraption/readme.md

 # Infinite Maze Contraption

 This was an early experiment for top-down game maps.
-It was the basis for the more-complex maps in my Java and now C++ game experiments.
+It was the basis for the maps in my Java and now C++ game experiments.

 ![alt text](screenshot_001.png)